 An extreme sport where the participant moves freely through and over terrain.
 This often takes place in urban environments and includes, running, jumping, climbing and quadrupedal movement.
 Parkour is also known as Freerunning.

-Also known as Caving, is simply the recreational activity of exploring caves and potholes.
+Also known as caving, is simply the recreational activity of exploring caves and potholes.
 A popular activity and a welcome addition to our list of adventure sports.

-A competitive sport that involves racing cars that are not road legal on special tracks.
+A competitive extreme sport that involves racing cars that are not road legal on special tracks.
 There are many motorsport disciplines.

 See abseiling at the start of this list of extreme sports.